kittinunf/KNews/README.md

 └──────────────────────────▲───────┘
                            │
                     ┌──────┴───────┐
-                    │ Redux (libs) │       Library layer (Redux) └──────────────┘
+                    │ Redux (libs) │       Library layer (CoRed) └──────────────┘
 ```

 Inside with our app, we use simple MVVM architecture where VM hold a single source of truth of the
 screen and how the UI should look like.
-The output from the core layer is a single stream that of
+The output from the core layer is a single stream that represents
 the UI state that UI can subscribed to.
-This is represented and unfortunately need to be wrapped
+On the iOS side, it is unfortunately needed to be wrapped by the thin layer called ViewModelWrapper.
-twice with platform specific stream abstraction for the UI tool kit to be able to update UI
-automatically.

 #### MVVM